argoproj/argo-events/test/stress/README.md

 ## Steps

-- Use the [Generator](generator/README.md) or any other generators your have to genrate messages for your EventSource.
+- Use the [Generator](generator/README.md) or any other generators your have to generate messages for your EventSource.

 - Explore the metrics in Grafana, watch the changes of [golden metrics](https://argoproj.github.io/argo-events/metrics/#golden-signals)